What is change - and why you should learn to like it

 In this TED-talk by Peter Diamonds, he explain what is driving the rapid change, and why it will never be as slow as it is today again.

 This will change your life in ways you cannot predict!

 You can deal with this in different ways.
 You can deny it, like those who don't believe in climate change.
-You can say that you are to old to have to bother, that this is only for our children.
-Or you can embrace it and start finding your way into the future.
+You can say that you are to old to bother, that this is only for our children.
+Or you can embrace it and start finding your own way into the future.

 In this blog we want to start a dialog around who we need to be and what we need to do to thrive in a world of constant change.
 We aim to share examples, links, inspiration and failures from our journeys and would love your feedback and your own thoughts.